Project-MONAI/tutorials/auto3dseg/tasks/instance22/README.md

 ##### Validation performance: NVIDIA DGX-1 (4x V100 16G)

-The complete command of **Auto3DSeg** can be found [here](../README.md#reference-python-apis-for-auto3dseg).
+The complete command of **Auto3DSeg** can be found [here](../../README.md#reference-python-apis-for-auto3dseg).

-Our validation results can be obtained by running the
+And our validation results can be obtained by running the
 ```
 torchrun --nnodes=1 --nproc_per_node=4 scripts/train.py run --config_file configs/algo_config.yaml
 ```